HISMalawi/BHT-EMR-API/README.md

  - Before you run the streaming setup, you need to do the following:

-    - In your application.yml file, add the following:
+    - In your application.yml file, add the following (edit with the corret details):

     ```yml